Skip to main content

 WildcardMeaning

--Includes all values within the specified range.
-For example, in the "day" field, '1-15' includes the 1st to the 15th of the specified month.
+-Includes all values in the specified range.
+For example: in the "day" field, 1 - 15 includes the 1st to the 15th of the specified month.

 *Represents all values.
-In the "hour" field, it represents every hour.
+In the "hour" field, it indicates every hour.

 /Specifies increments.
-In the "minute" field, entering '1/10' specifies repetition every ten minutes starting from the first minute.
-For example, the 11th minute, 21st minute, 31st minute, and so on.
+In the "minute" field, entering 1/10 specifies repetition every 10 minutes starting from the first minute.
+For example, the 11th, 21st, 31st minutes, and so on.

 Note

-In a Cron expression, when both the "day" and "day of week" fields are specified, they have an OR relationship, meaning both conditions are effective.
+When both the "day" and "day of week" fields are specified in a Cron expression, they have an OR relationship, meaning both conditions will take effect.

-The following lists some Cron expressions and their corresponding meanings:
+Here are some Cron expressions and their meanings: